-- (1) The applicant shall submit a completed application for a zoning certificate within one year of the date the development plan was approved or the development plan approval shall expire. - (2) Upon expiration of a development plan approval, a new application, including all applicable fees, shall be required before a new development plan will be reviewed. - (3) Upon written request, one extension of six months may be granted by the Zoning Administrator if the applicant can show good cause for a delay. - (4) The Planning Commission may authorize alternative time limits for zoning certificate issuance, as part of their approval, based on the scale of the proposed development.
+- (1) The applicant shall receive approval of a zoning certificate within one year of the date the final development plan was approved and comply with the time limits of the approved zoning certificate or the approval shall expire. - (2) Upon expiration of a development plan approval, a new application, including all applicable fees, shall be required before a new development plan will be reviewed. - (3) Upon written request, one extension of six months may be granted by the Zoning Administrator if the applicant can show good cause for a delay. - (4) The Planning Commission may authorize alternative time limits for zoning certificate issuance, as part of their approval, based on the scale of the proposed development.